Slothologist/DeepSpeech4Ros/README.md

 # DeepSpeech4Ros
-Mozilla Deepspeech for Ros via Jackaudio as part of a larger Pipeline
+Mozilla Deepspeech for Ros via Jackaudio as part of a larger Pipeline.

+## Disclaimer

+DeepSpeech4Ros is in development and currently not recommended for use.
+Requirements will most likely change in the near future; We will move away from jackaudio as sound framework to a more dedicated framework called esiaf, which is currently beeing worked on..

 ## Requirements